Perspective | This pandemic, I’m drinking through the souvenir wine I’ve collected since I was 14

 I memorialized the trips through photographs, cringe-inducing travel journals and bottles of inexpensive wine I schlepped home for inappropriate, indefinite keeping.

 At my childhood home, I took over a shelf in a coat closet near the garage.
-That closet was sweltering in the Fresno summer heat and I stored my bottles upright (news to me later: This is a sin in the wine-storing world).
+That closet was sweltering in the Fresno summer heat, and I stored my bottles upright (news to me later: These are sins in the wine-storing world).

 I tagged the bottles with notes like “Natalie’s wine, do not drink!" and “Croatia 2010," then didn’t touch them for a decade.

 The plan was to save my souvenirs for a special occasion that warranted their opening.
-Maybe a wedding anniversary, a milestone birthday — something big enough that was worth cracking my travel treasures open.
+Maybe a wedding anniversary, a milestone birthday — something big enough that was worth popping my travel treasures open.
 Over the years there was plenty to celebrate, and yet nothing sparked the urge to uncork any of the improperly stored wine.

 Then 2020 happened.

 I don’t have to tell you why 2020 is different from other years.
 You already know the entire world is mourning some kind of loss.
 For some, it’s loved ones taken by covid-19.
-For others it’s their livelihoods.
+For others, it’s their livelihoods.
 At the very least, we’ve all lost our usual way of life.

 Life does not look anything like I’d predicted when I bought that first bottle of wine in Barcelona.
 I’m living alone, recovering from a breakup and hiding from a pandemic.